Roger Taylor (Queen drummer): Influences and favourite drummers

 Taylor has stated that his early role model as a drummer was Mitch Mitchell of the Jimi Hendrix Experience.
 He said: "I still think listening to Mitch Mitchell, especially the early stuff with Hendrix, is just fantastic.
 This fusion of jazz technique and wonderful riffs but with this rolling ferocious attack on the whole kit, it had lots of jazz influences I think.
 In fact for me he played the kit like a song, it was just wonderful.
 Total integration into the song.
 Not just marking time".

 Taylor has also expressed great admiration for John Bonham of Led Zeppelin.
 Speaking of Bonham, Taylor said, "The greatest rock and roll drummer of all time was John Bonham, who did things that nobody had ever even thought possible before with the drum kit.
 And also the greatest sound out of his drums – they sounded enormous, and just one bass drum.
 So fast on it that he did more with one bass drum than most people could do with three, if they could manage them.
 And he had technique to burn and fantastic power and tremendous feel for rock and roll".
-However, for just sheer technique, Taylor described the jazz and big band drummer Buddy Rich as "the best I've ever seen".
+For sheer technique, Taylor described the jazz and big band drummer Buddy Rich as "the best I've ever seen".

-Speaking to Modern Drummer in 1984, Taylor also described Keith Moon, the drummer of the Who, as "absolutely brilliant...he had a total unique style; he didn't owe anyone anything."
+Speaking to Modern Drummer in 1984, Taylor described Keith Moon, the drummer of the Who, as "absolutely brilliant...he had a total unique style; he didn't owe anyone anything."

 Tributes

-In 2013, a newly discovered species of the genus Heteragrion (Odonata: Zygoptera) from Brazil was named Heteragrion rogertaylori after Taylor, in honour of his "powerful sound, wonderful lyrics and raspy voice "one of four Heteragrion flatwing damselflies named after the bandmates, paying tribute to the 40th anniversary of Queen's founding.
+In 2013, a newly discovered species of the genus Heteragrion (Odonata: Zygoptera) from Brazil was named Heteragrion rogertaylori after Taylor, in honour of his "powerful sound, wonderful lyrics and raspy voice "; one of four Heteragrion flatwing damselflies named after the bandmates, paying tribute to the 40th anniversary of Queen's founding.

-In 1999, Taylor became the second living person, other than members of the British Royal Family and Sir Francis Chichester in 1967, to appear on a Royal Mail stamp, being seen behind Freddie Mercury as part of a "Great Britons" issue.
+In 1999, Taylor became the second living person, other than members of the British Royal Family and Francis Chichester in 1967, to appear on a Royal Mail stamp, being seen behind Freddie Mercury as part of a "Great Britons" issue.
 This caused controversy as it was an understood rule that the only living people allowed to appear on British stamps could be members of the Royal Family.

-In 2002, Taylor appeared on the "Twelve Drummers Drumming" Christmas card in the "Twelve Days of Christmas" set sold at Woolworths to raise money for the National Society for the Prevention of Cruelty to Children – alongside Duran Duran's drummer of the same name.
+In 2002, Taylor appeared on the "Twelve Drummers Drumming" Christmas card in the "Twelve Days of Christmas" set sold at Woolworths to raise money for the National Society for the Prevention of Cruelty to Children, alongside Duran Duran's drummer of the same name.

 Taylor was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to music.
-At his investiture ceremony at Windsor Castle in March 2022, Taylor dedicated his OBE to the recently deceased Foo Fighters drummer Taylor Hawkins, adding that Hawkins had been a mentor to his own son Rufus.
+At his investiture ceremony at Windsor Castle in March 2022, Taylor dedicated his OBE to the recently deceased Foo Fighters drummer Taylor Hawkins, adding that Hawkins had been a mentor to his son Rufus.